treeman/jonashietala/drafts/battling_burnout.markdown

 [make-roguelike]: https://www.gamedeveloper.com/design/how-to-make-a-roguelike "How to Make a Roguelike"
 [Better Call Saul]: https://www.imdb.com/title/tt3032476 "Better Call Saul"
 [Money Heist]: https://www.imdb.com/title/tt6468322 "Money Heist"

+# The only thing that really helped

+I tried a bunch of different things, but in the end the only thing that *really* helped me was **taking time off**.

+It started with a 100% sick leave for 3 weeks, followed by a 50% sick leave for 4 weeks before a 7 weeks long summer vacation.

+First I was on 100% sick leave for 3 weeks,

+# Struggling to find a balance

+I'll go into [more detail](#what-helped-me) on what specifically helped me, but I think it's important to recognize that in the end you're the only one who can solve your problems.

+And for me my biggest problem was how to find a balance in how I addressed my burnout, and how I addressed my depression.

+To simplify, this is the big picture approach:

+- **To battle burnout**

+  Take it easy to regain energy.

+- **To battle depression**

+  Do things to make me feel accomplished and increase my happiness.

+The problem here is that they often interfere with each other.
+If I take it easy and do nothing, I feel terrible because I didn't accomplish anything and I feel like a complete failure, and if I force myself to do lots of things I feel absolutely exhausted afterwards.

+A good example is how I very much wanted to get back to programming on my free time on my own projects.
+It's one my favorite things to do, and I knew that if I could get back to it I would get some enjoyment back into my life and some satisfaction on having done *something*.

+So one day I decided to work on something new, without any deadlines or anything to stress me out.
+Just do it for fun you know?

+I decided to [rewrite my blog in Rust][rewrite] and I tried to just get started.
+And started I did, and the hours went.
+And went.
+Until I most of the day had passed and I had missed my lunch and all the breaks I should've taken.
+And I crashed for a few days, my energy was completely spent.

+It was a success in that it was fun, and I accomplished something, but I completely failed in regaining energy.

+This is an extreme example just illustrate the issue---most of the time it was not nearly as severe---but finding a balance was something I constantly struggled with.

+[rewrite]: /blog/2022/08/29/rewriting_my_blog_in_rust_for_fun_and_profit/ "Rewriting my blog in Rust for fun and profit"

 # What helped me